Faheem07x/Iris-Flower-Classification/README.md

-# 🌸 Iris Flower Classification – Internship Project (Week 1)
+# 🌸 Iris Flower Classification

 This project is part of the AI & ML Internship Program – Week 1.
 The goal is to build a simple machine learning model to classify iris flowers into one of three species based on their sepal and petal measurements.